Designing the Future of Youth Mentoring

 skills.gif

-After talking and observing over 50 different mentors, we knew Magnify had to cater to every different type of mentor and their unique needs and goals.
+After talking with and observing over 50 different mentors, we knew Magnify had to cater to every different type of mentor and their unique needs and goals.

 module.gif

-Learn by Doing
+Learn by Doing: Micro-Training Lessons

-Micro training lessons are built into Magnify and crafted from the Mentoring Partnership’s existing Everyday Mentoring training materials.
+Micro-training lessons are built into Magnify and crafted from The Mentoring Partnership's existing Everyday Mentoring training materials.

 Each lesson focuses on a single skill of Everyday Mentoring and is delivered in four interactive steps.
-Each lesson required focused ux microcopy that both informed and engaged the user.
+Each lesson required focused UX microcopy that both informed and engaged the user.

-We discovered how important the act of reflection was in the training process, and saw how the forced pause resonated with our users as a chance to think where the skills could be applied in their own lives.
+This training flow went through multiple iterations based on feedback from our 32 user testing sessions.
+We discovered how important the act of reflection was in the training process—the forced pause resonated with users as a chance to think about where skills could be applied in their own lives.

 challenge.gif

-The ability for Magnify to track mentoring interactions and provide a data-driven view of the impact of mentoring was crucial in the future success of Everyday Mentoring and The Mentoring Partnership’s efforts.
+Data drives strategy in almost every organization.
+The ability for Magnify to track mentoring interactions and provide a data-driven view of impact was crucial for the future success of Everyday Mentoring and The Mentoring Partnership's efforts.